himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 My personal notes tend to be organized as more traditional notes.
 I make large groups, such as 'Home', 'Tech', 'Travel', and stash notes into each.
 In a note, I tend to organize information on a topic and store it for later.
-For example, I may have a notebook for online classes, and then a note for each class where I jot stuff down as I progress.
+For example, I may have a notebook for online classes, and then a note for each class.

-For another example, I have a notebook called 'Travel' which contains a note for each trip I plan to take.
-In the note, can store information I need to remember, such as flight numbers, or hotel addresses.
-Below, I then store other information while planning and researching before leaving.
+For another example, I have a notebook called 'Travel' which contains a note for each trip I plan.
+In the note, I store information that I will need, such as flight numbers, or hotel addresses.
+Below important information, I jot down ideas while planning and researching before leaving.
 This may include places to to eat, or activities I want to do (with links to the websites).

-Joplin's mobile platform support is particularly useful here, as I am able to write up notes on my desktop, and then read the notes from my phone on the go.
+Joplin's mobile platform support is particularly useful here, as I am able to write up notes on my desktop, and then read them from my phone on the go.

 #### Work

-By contrast, my work notes tend to be a mix of task-list and logbook for each week.
-Each week and day are planned out by moving `TODO` tasks from one day to the next, and changing the status as I work on each one.
+By contrast, my work notes are a mix of task-list and logbook for each week.
+I plan each week by moving `TODO` tasks from one day to the next, and changing the status as I work on each one.
 As I work, I log notes under each task about my progress, as well as any issues/solutions I experience on the way.
-While the notes are mostly rambeling, logging thoughts as I work often helps me quickly identify issues, and figure out solutions.
+While the notes are mostly rambling, logging thoughts as I work helps me to quickly identify issues, and solve problems faster.

 <a href="/img/posts/back-on-org-mode-for-work/exported-notes.png">
 <img alt="My notes exported as linked html pages" src="/img/posts/back-on-org-mode-for-work/exported-notes.png" style="max-width: 100%;"/></a>